- Robin Tilbrook on Sputnik: Analyst on May's Brexit Crisis

 3.9.5 The EU has become a top heavy and outdated bureaucratic hulk which is unsuited to an age when the people of Europe need democratic nation-states to protect them and their unique cultures from the excesses of global corporations, global institutions and the global economy.
 The EU is a part of the problem, not the solution.

-3.9.6 The English Democrats will seek referendum authorisation to decide this country’s future relationship with the E.U.
+3.9.6 (To be amended) The English Democrats will seek referendum authorisation to decide this country’s future relationship with the E.U.
 That referendum should include the option of leaving the EU and joining the European Free Trade Association, EFTA, whose countries have a free trade agreement with the EU.

-3.9.7 The English Democrats believe that this country should leave the EU and will campaign forcefully to that end.
+3.9.7 (To be Amended) The English Democrats believe that this country should leave the EU and will campaign forcefully to that end.

 3.9.9 If England votes to leave then all payments to the EU should cease forthwith and England should re-assert its own sovereignty vis-à-vis the EU.
 This would involve taking back powers that have been ceded and our own territorial waters.